sora-xor/sora-docs/src/build.md

 ## What Do You Get?

 - **Project Incubation:** Benefit from comprehensive development support and incubation for projects starting from scratch.
-- **Porting Assistance:** Get XOR grants and mentorship to migrate existing projects to the SORA network.
+- **Porting Assistance:** Get mentorship to migrate existing projects to the SORA network.
-- **Financial Backing:** In some cases, receive support in XOR for developing and deploying new projects.
+- **Financial Backing:** In some cases, receive financial support to develop and deploy new projects.

 ## What Can You Buidl on SORA?
 - Decentralised P2P crypto - FIAT exchange.